Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Results

-Throughout this analysis we found that phenotype clusters that are associated with better outcomes, also have positive correlations with tumor infiltrating leukocytes (TIL), lymphocyte infiltration signature score, T-cell receptors (TCR), and macrophage regulation; in addition those same clusters see over-representations of inflammatory, dead, and neoplastic cells.
-We highlight these clusters in box \textbf{X}.
-On the other hand, box \textbf{Y} shows phenotype clusters that are associated with worse outcomes have positive correlations with proliferation and wound healing signatures, seeing under-representations for inflammatory and dead cells, and enrichment for solid histological patterns.
+Throughout this analysis we found that HPCs that are associated with better outcomes are histologically enriched for lymphocytic infiltration, and have positive correlations with multiple molecular signatures reflecting inflammatory cells, and TIL and macrophage regulation along with neoplastic and dead cells, highlighting successful immune infiltration and elimination of tumor cells.
+On the other hand, HPCs that are associated with worse outcomes contain mild to very sparse lymphocytic infiltration and show positive molecular correlations with proliferation, mutation rate, homologous recombination defects and wound healing signatures, while showing under-representation of inflammatory and dead cells, and enrichment for solid histological patterns.

+In addition, \textbf{Figure \ref{fig:luad-correlations}D} and \textbf{Figure \ref{fig:luad-correlations}E} provide further insight into representative HPCs linked to good outcome (HPC $1$, "inflamed compact stroma, sparse tumor")) and poor outcome (HPC $15$, "solid, cold"). \textbf{Figure \ref{fig:luad-correlations}D} displays scatter plots of each patient's contribution from HPC $1$ and its relationship with transcriptomic assessments of TIL and leukocyte fractions, with examples of corresponding individual tiles from TCGA and $NYU_1$ cohorts.
+Similarly, \textbf{Figure \ref{fig:luad-correlations}E} shows scatter plots of each patient's contribution from HPC $15$ and its relationship with proliferation and Th2 cells, as well as examples of corresponding individual tiles from TCGA and $NYU_1$ cohorts.
+These results show the regional consistency of sets of HPCs associated with specific enrichment or depletion of certain cell types.

+Finally, we further analyzed the relationship between HPCs with respect to over and under-represented cell types. \textbf{Figure \ref{fig:luad-correlations}F} shows a UMAP of the vector representations of the $224\times224$ tissue tiles, where each tile's label is defined by its enrichment in a certain cell type.
+These three figures highlight how similar HPCs show enrichment or depletion in the same cell types, also revealing how different parts of the space defined by the tile representations capture information about the density of neoplastic, inflammatory, and dead cells.